MadhavGarg-mg/Banking_system_coursework/README.md

 ---

+## Running the file
+To run the file, you have to go to main.py and run main() which is at the end of the file.

+---
 ## Creating a client
 We can create a client by putting the objects such as title, first name, last name, pronouns, date of birth, occupation, account balance, and overdraft limit in Client.